Surue/surue.github.io/_posts/2020-04-08-Post-mortem-how-to-survive-a-6-months-school-project.md

 ### Remote works

-As those line are writen, our team is in full isolation due to the Covid-19, a coronavirus that strike during the development of the project.
-It involved to find solution to works from home and we’re not all equal while facing this situation.  \
+As these lines are written, our team is in full isolation due to the Covid-19, a coronavirus that strike during the development of the project.
+It involved finding a solution to working from home and we’re not all equal while facing this situation.

-Some live with their families, other have difficulties to stay concentrate while being in the same seat where they usually play.
-To fight all those probleme we decided to implement three daily meetings, 9am, 1pm and 5pm.
-We also all stay on a vocal channel and are constantly available for the other.
+Some live with their families, others have difficulties to stay concentrated while being in the same seat where they usually play.
+To fight all those problems we decided to implement three day meetings, 9am, 1pm and 5pm.
+We also all stays on a vocal channel and are constantly available for the other.

 Some lesson that we learnt was to have fixed hours of work, stay connected to each other, take a shower and put on some pants.
 It can look silly at first, but it’s important to create a new routine where we used to have a whole different one.

 ### Leading by the example

-There is differents style of team leading, but being both the lead programmer and lead engine implies that the code produced as those roles had to be on a top notch level because it would be look and copy be everyone else.
+There is different style of team leading, but being both the lead programmer and lead engine implies that the code produced as those roles had to be on a top notch level because it would be look and copy be everyone else.
 It means that every bad practice would be automatically reproduced and would take time to get rid of.

 The biggest problem was that in the course of 6 months only working with the same language, c++ in this case, the level of any one would rapidly increase.
 It meant that something that was _okayish_ at the start of the project was a _big no no_ at the end.
-It grew frustration in some people that had done something at the start of the project and that couldn't to it anymore at the end.
-Still it was amazing to see the level of everyone increasing at a very fast pace.
+It grew frustrated in some people that had done something at the start of the project and that couldn't do it anymore at the end.
+Still, it was amazing to see the level of everyone increasing at a very fast pace.

 ### Keeping everyone happy

-Working in a school project, with other project at the same time, other priorities, not having the same point of view on the scope of the project, stress from milestone led to some tensions inside the group.
+Working in a school project, with another project at the same time, other priorities, not having the same point of view on the scope of the project, stress from milestone led to some tensions in the group.

-All seams to come from one in particular, the vision we had for the project.
-Some of us wants to keep this as a school project, without the intention to selling the game at the end and for them we are simulating a professional environment.
-For the other part we’re an indie studio making a game with the chance to do it in the school setting who to roles seriously and are going further than simply working from monday to friday.
+All seems to come from one in particular, the vision we had for the project.
+Some of us wants to keep this as a school project, without the intention of selling the game at the end and for them we are simulating a professional environment.
+For the other part we’re an indie studio making a game with the chance to do it in the school setting who to roles seriously and are going further than simply working from Monday to Friday.
 It led to some clashes between members.

 To lower the number of clashes we introduce in the programmer team :
 - Daily image, gif or video of the game.
 This was to help everyone seeing where we are in the project